Date of Adoption: 04/15/2017

 Introduction

-Parents/guardians and staff are strongly encouraged to monitor for symptoms and stay home and isolate if the following symptoms are present: fever (100.4°F or higher), cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or dermatologic manifestations, or any other change in symptoms included in updated guidance by local, state, or federal agencies.
-If such symptoms appear, parents/guardians are requested to contact the School Nurse to discuss testing and suggested isolation period.
+Parents/guardians and staff are strongly encouraged to monitor for symptoms and have their student stay home if any of the following symptoms are present: fever (100.4°F or higher), cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, or dermatologic manifestations.
+If such symptoms appear, parents/guardians should contact the School Nurse to report the student’s absence and discuss when the student is able to return to school.
 Staff should contact the HR Director.
+To help prevent the spread of illness in the classroom, parents are encouraged to report symptoms and the student’s diagnoses to SEA.

 When Symptoms Occur at School